-The member of staff responsible for health and safety is Sarah Greengrass.
-She is competent to carry out these responsibilities.
-She has undertaken relevant health and safety training and regularly updates her knowledge and understanding.
+A named member of staff at each nursery school is responsible for health and safety.

+They are competent to carry out these responsibilities.
+They undertake relevant health and safety training and regularly update their knowledge and understanding.

-The member of staff responsible for first aid is Sarah Greengrass.
+A named member of staff at each nursery school is responsible for first aid.